-On the Carroll Hospital Health Chat, diabetes educator Pam Xenakis discusses the connection between diabetes and heart disease.
+On the Carroll Hospital Health Chat, Pam Xenakis, R.D., discusses prediabetes.

 On this week’s Carroll Hospital Health Chat, certified diabetes educator and registered dietitian Pam Xenakis discusses pre-diabetes.